mj307/Smart-Search/README.md

 ## Troubleshooting
-**Docker Build Issues**: If you encounter errors while building the Docker image, ensure that your Dockerfile is correctly configured and that all files listed in it are present.
+**Docker Build Issues**: If you encounter errors while building the Docker image, ensure that your Dockerfile is correctly configured and that all files listed in it are present
-**Port Conflicts**: If port 8000 is already in use, you can change the port mapping by modifying -p 8000:8000 to a different port, such as -p 8080:8000.
+**Port Conflicts**: If port 8000 is already in use, you can change the port mapping by modifying -p 8000:8000 to a different port, such as -p 8080:8000
 **Container Logs**: To check the logs of a running container:
 ```shell
 docker logs <container_id>
 ```

+## Future Iterations
+- Currently, I am hardcoding the textbook PDF into the Python code.
+In the future, I plan to modify the code to accept the textbook path as an input parameter when running the Docker container.